longhorn499/LemonTree/README.md

 [CommonMarkAttributedString](https://github.com/mattt/CommonMarkAttributedString) - the logic for generating attributed strings for nodes (especially this [file](https://github.com/mattt/CommonMarkAttributedString/blob/master/Sources/CommonMarkAttributedString/CommonMark%2BExtensions.swift))

 [Parma](https://github.com/dasautoooo/Parma) - thank you for the inspo.
-I thought this was a fun/maybe good idea but got hung up trying to do some of the work unrelated to the final step.
+I thought this was a fun/maybe good idea but got hung up trying to do some of the work unrelated to the final step